How to Write a Lawn Care Contract (with Free Downloadable Template)

 In the pest control industry, getting rid of bedbugs or clearing out a termite infestation is a job well done.
 But helping your customers live pest-free isn’t the only measure of success.
-You also have to be profitable.
+To build a profitable pest control business, you also have to keep a close eye on your bottom line and manage your operating costs.

-Without enough profit, you won’t have the money you need to invest in your pest control business and grow.
-You also might struggle with cash flow issues and even be at a high risk of business failure.
-So, how do you know where your business stands?
+Without enough profit, you won’t have the money you need to invest in pest control business operations or fuel growth in a competitive pest control market.
+You might struggle with cash flow issues and even face a higher risk of business failure.
+So, how do you know where your business stands as a pest control business owner?

 Profit margin is a metric that tells you how much your pest control company earns as profit for every dollar you generate in revenue.
 It’s the part of sales revenue your business gets to keep after accounting for costs.